 The Federal Reserve will launch a new real-time payment system soon.
 It’s called FedNow.
 It’ll work even faster than same-day ACH.
 Chase, Wells Fargo, and some other banks are already certified to work with FedNow.

 We’ll have to see which banks will offer FedNow to consumer accounts and how it works in the real world.
-For the time being, let’s make sure all your transfers arrive at least the next business day.
+For the time being, let’s make sure all your transfers arrive at least on the next business day.

 When to Use ACH Pull